 Fort Worth, TX (Feb)

-The largest multi-event race in North Texas knows how to put marathoners in a good “moo”d.
-Its scenic loop course guides runners through the city’s rich cattle drive history, highlighted by the aromatic Fort Worth Stockyards.
+The pride of Fort Worth knows how to put marathoners in a good “moo”d.
+The Cowtown’s scenic loop course guides runners through the city’s rich cattle drive heritage, highlighted by the historic Fort Worth Stockyards.
 Finishers laud every aspect of race weekend from the “top-notch organization” and “awesome swag” to the “overwhelming local support,” but its appeal may be most evident in the high number of repeat runners.
 And the lenient 7.5-hour time limit caters to back-of-the-packers.
 Participants who complete one distance on Saturday and one on Sunday earn exclusive Cowtown Challenge swag to separate themselves from the herd.
 Ain’t no bull to say The Cowtown is how the West is run.

 Vermont City Marathon